Interview with Leah Koch from The Ripped Bodice

 Katherine Czyzewski is a store manager and bookseller at Thunder Roads Books in Spring Lake, NJ.

-Tips for building mood boards and create brand aesthetics
+Tips for building mood boards and aesthetics for author branding

 A big part of author branding is making sure your personal social media and blogging efforts follow a particular theme, or have a certain aesthetic that associates your book with something that readers will notice and in turn, associate with you!